 Sunday, June 19th – Happy Father’s Day to all the fathers reading our Blog!
 Today’s early weather report is cold and breezy with some rain expected a little later.
-Before the rain, I went down and picked up some more tumbled red ‘bricks’ for the original lighthouse cairns as well as some small rock / sand mixture to put in a gap in the sidewalk outside the kitchen door where I have removed the weeds.
+Before the rain, I went down and picked up some more tumbled red ‘bricks’ to place them as cairns to mark the shape of original lighthouse as well as some small rock / sand mixture to put in a gap in the sidewalk outside the kitchen door where I have removed the weeds.
 Here are some pics of the cairns.
 Kind of a dreary day but you can still see them.

 I thought it might be fun to share a few facts about the island / lighthouse in the blog.
 Here is a picture from the museum that describes the original lighthouse and a few facts about that lighthouse.

 William Lithgow of Massachusetts headed a list of 55 signers on a petition to the General Court of Massachusetts in June of 1786 asking for a lighthouse due to the significant trade of the Kennebec River.
 “If there was a Light upon this Island many Vessels would be saved from Shipwreck, and many Persons preserved from immature Deaths…”

 It was almost a decade later when the Commonwealth of Massachusetts passed an act of cessation of 10 acres of Sequin Island to the United States for a lighthouse.